-Yes, there is a scheduled tutoring session online for all students to attend.
+Yes, there are available scheduled tutoring sessions online for all students who wish to attend.

 Can I apply for a Student Loan?

 Yes!
-The Institute received eligibility from Student Aid Alberta for their students to apply for funding for the 2-year program!
+The Institute received eligibility from Student Aid Alberta and Federal Student Aid for their students to apply for funding for the 2-year program!
 Interested applicants can email email@example.com for more information on the student funding application process.

 Is the Risio Institute Dental Assistant Distance Delivery Program an Accredited Program?

 Risio Institute is approved and licensed through Alberta Advance Education- Private Career Colleges Branch.
-The Institute is eligible to apply to the Commission on Dental Accreditation of Canada (CDAC) and our application process has begun!
+The Institute has applied to the Commission on Dental Accreditation of Canada (CDAC) and we expect an accreditation survey visit to take place in 2022!
 Dental Assisting schools in Alberta must be Accredited, so this is a mandatory process that we are required to complete.

 Are the students that graduate from the Institute eligible to write the NDAEB written exam?